nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 - Consensus Nodes: consensus participating nodes in the CKB network.
 Consensus Nodes listen to new transactions, package them to blocks, and achieve consensus on new blocks.
 Consensus Nodes do not have to store the entire transaction history.
 - Light Clients: users interact with the CKB network with Light Clients.
 They store only very limited data, and can run on desktop computers or mobile devices.

 CKB nodes together form a peer to peer distributed network to relay and broadcast blocks and transactions.
-Consensus Nodes run a hybrid consensus protocol (hybrid consensus), to reach consensus on newly created blocks at a certain time interval.
+Consensus Nodes run a hybrid consensus protocol (hybrid consensus) to reach consensus on newly created blocks at a certain time interval.
 The new block will be acknowledged by all nodes and added to the end of CKB blockchain.
 The transactions in the new block will update CKB’s states.

 #### 3.2.1 Light Client

 Strictly uniform architecture (every node has the same role, does the same thing) is currently facing serious challenges.
-On permissionless blockchains, the hardware capabilities of nodes vary a lot.
+On permissionless blockchains, the hardware capabilities of nodes vary widely.
 Strictly uniform architecture not only puts high demand on user’s hardware, but also fails to utilize the potential of high performant nodes.
 We see more and more users give up running full nodes and choose to run light clients or even clients rely on centralized services.
-Full nodes validate all blocks and transaction data, requiring minimum external trust.
-But they are costly and inconvenient to run.
+Full nodes validate all blocks and transaction data, requiring minimum external trust, but they are costly and inconvenient to run.
 Clients relying on centralized services give up validation, and trust the central services completely to provide data.
 Light clients in Nervos trade minimum trust for the substantial cost reduction on validation, leading to much better user experience.

 At the same time, mobile devices are becoming the main way people access the Internet.
 Native applications are also becoming more popular.
 Mobile friendliness is one of the design principles of the Nervos CKB.
 Nervos DApps should be able to run smoothly on mobile devices and integrate with mobile platforms seamlessly.